 In the works are another bridge over the canal coupled with a new highway connecting to that bridge, intended to help mitigate the right now nightmare experience that is the daily commute in this city.
 And, across the city, sidewalks are being installed and electric cables are being buried underground.

 Not only infrastructure, but amenities and services, too, are evolving in real time.
 New condo buildings feature restaurants, valet parking, and concierge services, along with gyms, pools, saunas, and shops and offices so owners and tenants have easy access to things like dry cleaners and convenience markets.

 Each new generation of buildings in Panama City pushes the city to a higher level, both figuratively and literally.
 The low- and mid-rise buildings of the 70s, 80s, and even 90s are being overtaken by 21st-century high-rises of 50 stories and more.

-Eighteen years ago when we began paying attention to this country, we compared Panama City with other Central American capital cities… and made the point that there was no comparison.
+Twenty years ago when we began paying attention to this country, we compared Panama City with other Central American capital cities… and made the point that there was no comparison.
 No other city in the region had anything like the levels of infrastructure available and under construction at the time in the Panamanian capital.

 Today, this point goes without saying.

 The more relevant correlation today is between Panama City and Southeast Asia’s Lion City.